dagurval/electrum-cash-protocol/protocol-methods.rst

   to figure out the common ancestor block and request any missing block headers to acquire a consistent view of the chain state.

+  If a client subscribes multiple times, the subsequent subscriptions will be ignored and the client will continue to receive one notification per header.

 blockchain.relayfee
 ===================